coderplay/perfj/README.md

 Thanks to [Brendan Gregg's patch](https://bugs.openjdk.java.net/browse/JDK-8068945).
 We will have an option to turn on the preservation of frame pointer on JDK 8u60+.

-This project is based on Johannes Rudolph's work at [here](https://github.com/jrudolph/perf-map-agent).
-I just make it more convenient to use.
+This project is based on Johannes Rudolph's work at [here](https://github.com/jrudolph/perf-map-agent), but `PerfJ` is more convenient and safer to use.

-`PerfJ` can produce flame graph through [Brendan Gregg's FlameGraph tool](https://github.com/brendangregg/FlameGraph) as well.
+`PerfJ` can produce flame graph through [Brendan Gregg's FlameGraph tool](https://github.com/brendangregg/FlameGraph) .

 Below is an example shows the hotspot of a pure java [leveldb](https://github.com/dain/leveldb) program.
 Green is Java layer, yellow is JVM layer, and red is system layer(native user-level, or kernel).
 Longer bar means higher cpu percentage.